shrinerb/shrine/doc/plugins/infer_extension.md

 # Infer Extension

-The `infer_extension` plugin allows deducing the appropriate file extension for the upload location based on the MIME type of the file.
+The [`infer_extension`][infer_extension] plugin allows deducing the appropriate file extension for the upload location based on the MIME type of the file.
 This is useful when using `data_uri` and `remote_url` plugins, where the file extension might not be known.

 ```rb
 plugin :infer_extension